PomonaCS/Readmes/3) Calculator/README.md

 ## Key Terms and Concepts

 * Stacks - A data structure like a stack of plates where only the top element can be modified, either by peeking at it, removing it, or adding another element on top of it (See 1.3 pg.
-127 in the textbook)
+127 in the textbook and the lecture slides)
 * ActionListener - An interface that allows for the creation of objects that respond to user input and produce a signal (See https://docs.oracle.com/javase/7/docs/api/java/awt/event/ActionListener.html for Java documentation)
 * Postfix Notation - A form of mathematical notation where the operator comes after the operands, e.g. 3 5 + instead of 3 + 5.
-See **Appendix A - Postfix Notation** for more on postfix notation and lecture slides.
+See **Appendix A - Postfix Notation** for more on postfix notation and the lecture slides.

 ## Description